 4. Eat Protein-Rich Foods to Boost Alertness

-Foods rich in protein, like turkey, tuna, or chicken, are rich in an amino acid called tyrosine.
-Tyrosine may help boost levels of the brain chemicals dopamine and norepinephrine.
-This boost helps you feel alert and makes it easier to concentrate.
+Foods rich in protein, like turkey, tuna, or chicken, are rich in an amino acid called tryptophan, which may help increase production of the brain chemical serotonin which is thought to play a role in mood regulation.
 Try to include a protein source in your diet several times a day, especially when you need to clear your mind and boost your energy.

 - Good sources of healthy proteins: beans and peas, lean beef, low-fat cheese, fish, milk, poultry, soy products, yogurt

 5. Eat a Mediterranean-Type Diet

 The Mediterranean diet is a balanced, healthy eating pattern that includes plenty of fruits, nuts, vegetables, cereals, legumes, and fish.

 A Spanish study, using data from 4,211 men and 5,459 women, found that rates of depression tended to increase in men -- especially smokers -- as folate intake decreased.
 The same increase occurred for women -- especially those who smoked or were not physically active -- but with a decreased intake of another B-vitamin: B12.
 This wasn't the first study to discover an association between these two vitamins and depression.
 Researchers wonder whether poor nutrient intake leads to depression or whether depression leads people to eat a poor diet.

 Folate is found in Mediterranean diet staples like legumes, nuts, many fruits, and dark green vegetables.
 B12 can be found in all lean and low-fat animal products, such as fish and low-fat dairy products.